GaetanLepage/phd-manuscript/sections/4_active_ssl/3_results/0_index.typ

-==== #doa spectrum amplification
+==== A tentative for #doa spectrum amplification

-As seen in @sec:active_ssl:results:impact_of_ssl_model, the #acr("ASSL") process works significantly better when provided with the ground truth #doa spectra instead of using the pre-trained #acr("SSL") model.
+As seen in @sec:active_ssl:results:impact_of_ssl_model, the #acr("ASSL") process works significantly better when provided with the ground-truth #doa spectra instead of using the pre-trained #acr("SSL") model.
-One of the reasons leading to poorer performance lies in the peaks present in those heatmaps being lower.
+One reason for this decrease in performance is that the peaks present in those estimated heatmaps are lower.
 This does not necessarily impact the static #acr("SSL") metrics as any local maximum above the detection threshold #xi-doa would be counted as a #doa prediction (see @sec:ssl:multi_source:method:doa_repr).
-However, this threshold does not intervene in the #acr("ASSL") pipeline and the #doa spectrum is directly converted into a 2D #doa map.
+However, this threshold does not intervene in the #acr("ASSL") pipeline, and the #doa spectrum is directly converted into a 2D #doa map.
-When using the deep neural network #psi-dnn for combining the maps, the output is normalized to the $[0, 1]$ range.
+When the deep neural network #psi-dnn is used to combine the maps, the output is normalized to the $[0, 1]$ range.
-Although this would help amplifying too dim localization heatmaps, it cannot compensate for a relative differences coming from uneven peaks in the #doa spectra.
+Although this would help amplify localization heatmaps that are too dim, it cannot compensate for relative differences caused by uneven peaks in the #doa spectra.

-To account for this phenomenon we introduce the #doa amplification trick.
+To account for this phenomenon, we have attempted to artificially adjust the spectra with an amplification trick.
-Its concept remains simple as it solely consists in clipping all the portions of a #doa spectrum that are higher than a given threshold #doa-t to one.
+Its concept remains simple: It simply consists of clipping all the portions of a #doa spectrum higher than a given threshold #doa-t to one.
-As such, a #doa spectrum $hat(o)$ is transformed in the following way:
+In other words, a #doa spectrum $hat(o)$ is transformed in the following way:
 $
   hat(o)' = max(hat(o), bb(1)_(hat(o) > #doa-t))
 $

-@fig:active_ssl:results:doa_spectrum_amplif displays the amplification behavior on an arbitrary example.
+@fig:active_ssl:results:doa_spectrum_amplif displays this peak amplification process on an arbitrary example.

 #include "figures/doa_spectrum_amplif/figure.typ"